browserpass/browserpass-native/README.md

 First, enter the directory with installed Browserpass, by default it is `/usr/lib/browserpass/`, but if you used `PREFIX` or `DESTDIR` when running `make install`, it might be different for you.
 For example, on macOS the directory is likely to be `/usr/local/lib/browserpass/`.

 See below the list of available `make` goals to configure various browsers.
+Use `gmake` on FreeBSD in place of `make`.

 If you provided `PREFIX` and/or `DESTDIR` while running `make install`, remember that you must provide the same parameters, for example `sudo make PREFIX=/usr/local hosts-chromium`: